-We the seniors & disabled on Frederick St. require an option to transfer on heavy trafficed Soquel AND We urge you to reinstate our bus service up Broadway to connection on Seabright to the westside. as it was before.
+We the seniors & disobled on Frederick St. require an option to transfer on heavy trafficed Soquel Ave we unge you to reinstate our bus service up Broadway to connection on Seabright to the westside. as it was before.
 Thank you.